apache/incubator-devlake-website/docs/Configuration/AdvancedMode.md

 ]
 ```

-- `connectionId`: The ID of your sonarqube connection at page http://localhost:4000/connections/sonarqube.
+- `connectionId`: The ID of your SonarQube connection at page http://localhost:4000/connections/sonarqube.
-- `projectKey`: the project name of the sonarqube.
+- `projectKey`: the project name of the SonarQube.
+To find the project key in SonarQube, you can follow these steps:
+  - 1. Log in to the SonarQube management page.
+  - 2. Find the project for which you want to find the project key.
+  - 3. Click on the project name to enter the project homepage.
+  - 4. In the top menu bar of the project homepage, select "Project Information".
+  - 5. On the "Project Information" page, you will see the project key.

 ## Editing a Blueprint (Advanced Mode)